Bell Oionus I: Operational history

 After construction was complete in February 1910, and a new engine was installed, McCurdy readied the aircraft for flight, taking it out on some ground runs.
-Ballast was added to the tail and on 25 March 1910, a test flight off the ice at Baddeck Bay succeeded in three of the four wheels coming off the ground.
-McCurdy ended the flight in order for modification to be made for future testing, including adding more incidence to the wings.
+Ballast was added to the tail and on 25 March 1910, a fight test off the ice at Baddeck Bay managed to achieve three of the four wheels coming off the ground.
+McCurdy ended the test in order for modification to be made for future testing, including adding more incidence to the wings.
 Shortly after, the ice melted and no further attempts were made to fly the Oionus I.